$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Moments of the circular WSYK model

 where the second term in the Wick expansion is identically zero because of Eq.~(\ref{eq:variances_ell}) with $k=1$ and we used Eq.~(\ref{eq:relations_Gamma}) to evaluate the traces.

 As for the standard SYK model, we can introduce a combinatorial diagrammatic notation to simplify the representation and evaluation of the moments.
-First, we note that to avoid dealing with allowed and forbidden perfect-matching diagrams we can switch to an expansion in terms of permutation diagrams~\cite{corteel2007AAM,kasraoui2011AAM,josuat-verges2011DM,corteel2016BOOKCH,zeng2020BOOKCH}.
+First, we note that to avoid dealing with allowed and forbidden perfect-matching diagrams we can switch to an expansion in terms of permutation diagrams~\cite{corteel2007AAM,kasraoui2011AAM,josuat-verges2011DM,corteel2016BOOKCH,zeng2020BOOKCH}\footnote{It was noted in Ref.~\cite{berkooz2020a} that the moments $\mathcal{N}=2$ supersymmetric SYK model also admit an expansion in terms of permutations, but the connection to the $Q$-Laguerre polynomials was not made.}.
 Indeed, at $p$th order, the set of $\Gamma$-matrices in the trace $\Tr\(\Gamma_{\va_1}\Gamma_{\va_2}\cdots \Gamma_{\va_{2p}}\)$ is naturally bipartite: half of the $\Gamma$-matrices (more precisely, the even-numbered ones, $\{\Gamma_{\va_{2j}}\}$, $j=1,\dots,p$) come from insertions of matrices $L_\mu$, the other half ($\{\Gamma_{\va_{2j-1}}\}$) from insertions of $L_\mu^\dagger$, two odd-numbered (or two even-numbered) $\Gamma$-matrices cannot be coupled (according to Eq.~(\ref{eq:variances_ell}) with $k=1$), and each odd-numbered $\Gamma$-matrix is coupled to one and only one even-numbered one.
 We can, therefore, identify each Wick contraction with a permutation $\sigma\in\mathcal S_{p}$ such that if $\sigma(j)=k$, with $j,k=1,\dots,p$, then $\va_{2j-1}$ is contracted with $\va_{2k}$, leading to a factor $\langle\ell_{\mu,\va_{2j-1}}^*\ell_{\mu,\va_{2k}}\rangle$.
 The permutation diagram corresponding to $\sigma\in\mathcal{S}_p$ is then given by a set of $p$ dots, labeled $j=1,\dots,p$, with edges connecting all pairs of dots $(j,\sigma(j))$; if $j\leq\sigma(j)$ the edge is drawn above the dots, if $j>\sigma(j)$ it is drawn below.
 For example, the two allowed contractions in Eq.~(\ref{eq:W_moment2_example}) are represented diagrammatically as follows (we omit the labeling of the dots): \begingroup \allowdisplaybreaks

-\endgroup Note that each dot comes also equipped with an index $\mu_j$ related to which channel $L_\mu$ it belongs.
+\endgroup Note that each dot comes also equipped with an index $\mu_j$ related to which charge $L_\mu$ it belongs.
 Each closed loop in the diagram then contributes with a factor $M$.
 Equations~(\ref{eq:W_moment2_diagram1}) and (\ref{eq:W_moment2_diagram2}) thus give a factor of $M^2$ and $M$, respectively, in agreement with Eq.~(\ref{eq:W_moment2_example}).

 In full generality, the (normalized) moments of the circular WSYK model can be written as a sum over permutations $\sigma\in\mathcal{S}_p$,

 where $\sigmaL=\av{\ell^2}\binom{N}{\qb}$ is the energy scale of the WSYK model, $\Tr\id=2^{N/2}$, the weight~$t(\sigma)$ gives the normalized trace of each diagram~$\sigma$, and $\mathrm{cyc}(\sigma)$ is the number of cycles in the permutation $\sigma$ (number of closed loops in the respective diagram).